nazan/time-capsule/readme.md

     1. Acts as a registry of reservoir nodes.
 Responds with a random list of reservoir nodes from its registry once called upon by an end-user for such a list.
     2. Storage of first slice of any symetric key will always be handled by the controller node.
 Which qualifies it to perform the second additional feature.
 That is, to trigger and coordintate the collaborative effort to reconstitute a symetric key once the expiry time of that key is detected.
 The result of the reconstitution will be collected and stored in the controller node itself.

+Note that all communication described below must be performed over SSL to protect against various attack methods.

 ### Encryption

 1. Bob wants to encrypt message M with sysmetric key SK for duration T.